mathesh-me/application-deployment-in-aws-terraform-provisioner/README.md

 ### Security by Design:
 Implemented AWS security best practices, including IAM role assignments and security group configurations, to maintain a secure deployment environment.

-### Comprehensive Documentation:
-This project includes detailed documentation and a README that guides users through setting up and customizing the Terraform code for their specific applications.

 ## Prerequistes:
 1. Basic knowledge of AWS services and concepts.<br>
 2. Familiarity with Terraform and infrastructure as code principles.<br>